-Refer to the CFE Nutrient Management guide for more information.
+Refer to the CFE Nutrient Management guide and new CFE soil management techniques leaflet for more information.

 SOILS AND PESTICIDES

 Well managed soils can help reduce the risk of pesticides reaching water from soil erosion, surface runoff and drain flow.